Preconception Advice at a Private Fertility Clinic in London

 Dr Koita is a fellow of the prestigious Royal College of Obstetricians and Gynaecologists (FRCOG), has done a Masters in Healthcare Leadership, from Cornell University, USA and trained in Assisted Conception at Kings College Hospital, London.
 She has over 18 years of clinical experience and is recognised nationally as an expert in her field.

-Personalised Options at IVF Matters
+Personalised Support at IVF Matters

 A Couple's Guide to Optimising Fertility for a Healthy Pregnancy